The Glass House (2012 TV series): America's vote

 Besides choosing whom to eliminate from the game, viewers were given several options that affected the game.
 A pre-season poll allowed voters to choose where contestants sleep, their food for the first night, and how the first competition was split up.
 A "favorite player" poll was posted on the website, in which viewers could select as many contestants as they want and choose them as their favorite.
 During the live feeds, viewers asked several questions which they will answer live.
 On the first live feed episode contestants had to guess how the majority of viewers answered the questions, but the following day the public were allowed to choose what the contestants did during the live feed.
-In a similar fashion, the viewers also chose what rooms the contestants slept in and could even influence their every day life such as forcing them to talk with a British accent for 24 hours or walking backwards for 24 hours.
+In a similar fashion, the viewers also chose what rooms the contestants slept in and could even influence their everyday life such as forcing them to talk with a British accent for 24 hours or walking backwards for 24 hours.